-While concerned about the general economic malaise, members of the MARTA Cooperative of America are upbeat about the group's prospects for 2003 and pleased with its market strategy and positioning.
+Orlando - While concerned about the general economic malaise, members of the MARTA Cooperative of America are upbeat about its prospects for 2003 and pleased with its market strategy and positioning.

-MARTA thinks its sales and service position in the marketplace, and Circuit City's layoff of top salespeople, help the buying group's members due to the growing complexity of electronics and major appliance products.
+MARTA thinks its sales and service position in the marketplace, and Circuit City's layoff of top salespeople, help the buying group's members due to the continued complexity of electronics and major appliance products.

-Mike Fischer of Nielsen's, based in Spencer, Iowa, recalled a Warren Mann statement from last year.
-"He said, 'Complexity is our friend,' and it's true.
-NARDA used to say that the industry used to be a bell curve, but it has become an hourglass, with national chains selling volume, but independents selling higher-margin products that we can explain.
-If you show, install and take care of the products you sell, you can be successful in this business."
+Mike Fischer of Nielsen's, based in Spencer, Iowa, echoed a Warren Mann statement from last year.
+'He said, `Complexity is our friend,' and it's true.
+NARDA used to say that the industry used to be a bell-curve, but it has become an hourglass, with national chains selling volume, but independents selling higher margined products that we can explain.
+If you show, install and take care of the products you sell, you can be successful in this business.'

-Mike Koon, also of Schewel Furniture, said that MARTA now wants the same backing from suppliers that have sold national chains and discounters.
-"We want full-time product trainers from manufacturers at the store level.
-Big-box guys are getting them and that's what we need from them to sell even more product."
+Mike Koon, also of Schewel Furniture, said that MARTA now wants the same backing from suppliers who have sold national chains and discounters.
+'We want full time product trainers from manufacturers at the store level.
+Big-box guys are getting them and that's what we need from them to sell even more product.'

 The MARTA members TWICE spoke to last week seemed more comfortable competing with warehouse clubs, national retailers and Web-only retailers than ever before.
 Blumenthal of B&B Appliance described Web-only stores as being, 'just another mail order house, just another way of selling.'